 “Hey, Jenna!
 We’re sorry you had a bad experience.
 We would love the chance to speak directly and learn more about the details of your experience.
 Please reach out to us at [email protected] and we’ll be happy to make a note of this for your next reservation.
 Our apologies again.”

 The customer might accept your apology and take you up on your offer, which would be great.
-But what’s most important is that other customers see that you made an effort to mend things.
+But what’s most important is that other customers see that you made an effort to respond and mend things.
 A pleasant and empathetic answer to a negative review shows potential guests that you care about their experience.